BS 7671 APPENDIX 4

 Singles in Conduit

 Single-core PVC-insulated cables drawn into conduit or trunking.
 Standard in commercial and industrial work.
-Note that Table 4D1A covers PVC twin and earth 70°C clipped direct — for singles in conduit, refer to the appropriate conduit installation column within the 4D series tables and check the column header for your reference method.
-The capacity is lower than T+E clipped direct for the same conductor size because the conduit restricts airflow around the cables.
+This is what Table 4D1A is for — single-core 70°C thermoplastic cables, non-armoured, with or without sheath.
+Pick the column for your reference method (Method A for conduit in a thermally insulating wall, Method B for conduit or trunking on a wall, and so on) and for the number of loaded conductors.
+The capacity is lower than the clipped-direct columns for the same conductor size because the conduit restricts airflow around the cables.

 SWA (Steel Wire Armoured)

 Multicore armoured cable with mechanical protection from the steel wire armouring.
-Use Table 4D4A for 3-core XLPE-insulated (90°C) SWA cable.
+Pick the table by insulation: Table 4D4A for multicore armoured 70°C thermoplastic, and Table 4E4A for multicore armoured 90°C thermosetting — 4E4A is the one for the XLPE/SWA normally specified in the UK.
 Standard for underground burial, external runs, and submain distribution.
-When buried (Method D), always apply the Cs soil thermal resistivity correction factor as well as Ca and Cg.
+When buried, apply the Cs soil thermal resistivity factor (Table 4B3) and the Cd depth factor (Table 4B4) as well as Ca and Cg, and use the correct buried reference method — D1 in a duct, D2 in direct contact with soil.
 The armouring also serves as the circuit protective conductor (CPC) in many installations.

 Flexible Cables

 Flexible cables for appliance connections and temporary installations.
-Use the 4J series tables.
+Use the 4F series tables — 4F1A for 60°C thermosetting insulated flexible cables, 4F2A for 90°C and 180°C thermosetting, and 4F3A for flexible cables generally (Regulation 559.5.2 points to 4F3A for flexible cord to luminaires).
 Flexible cables have different current-carrying capacities from fixed wiring cables because of their construction — finer conductor strands, different insulation thickness, and typically different ambient temperature assumptions.

 09 · BS 7671 Appendix 4